Light of Saratoga: Witness observations

 There are different beliefs as far as what the ghostly light could be, such as swamp gas and similar natural occurrences.
 The most popular story surrounding this legend is that a railroad worker was decapitated in a railway accident, and the light is that of his lantern as his ghost searches endlessly for his head.

 Two similar phenomena are the Paulding Light in Michigan's Upper Peninsula just north of Watersmeet and the Maco light in south-eastern North Carolina.
 Coincidentally, the same story of a headless railroad conductor also is offered as the explanation for these mysterious lights.

 Geography

-Located in Texas between Beaumont and Livingston, approximately 16 miles west of Kountze, Texas.
-The dirt road runs north–south starting at the south end at a bend on Farm-to-Market Road 787 that is 1.7 miles north of the intersection of FM 787-770, near Saratoga and ending at the north end at Farm-to-Market Road 1293 near the ghost town of Bragg Station.
+Located in Texas between Beaumont and Livingston, approximately 16 mi west of Kountze, Texas.
+The dirt road runs north–south starting at the south end at a bend on Farm-to-Market Road 787 that is 1.7 mi north of the intersection of FM 787-770, near Saratoga and ending at the north end at Farm-to-Market Road 1293 near the ghost town of Bragg Station.

 The cause of the light has not been established but one common explanation is that the light is the result of car lights from a nearby highway, however the light is usually seen when facing north and the highway can only be seen while facing south.